TYPES OF DATE SUGARS

 Date varieties are not all the same size.

-To determine the calorie value of a date use this method:
+To determine the nutritional value of a date use this method

 6 medium dates = 18 calories each

 3 large dates = 37 calories each